Cloud Computing Connection Profiles

 AWS Secret

-(AWS Key) Defines the secret access key to connect to AWS.
+(AWS Key) Defines the secret access key assigned to the account with the relevant permissions to the AWS service.

 IAM Role